MarineRoboticsGroup/mac/README.md

 ### Baseline methods

 The GreedyESP (Khosoussi et al. 2019) baseline requires scikit-sparse, which in turn requires SuiteSparse.
+You can install SuiteSparse and scikit-sparse as follows, depending on your operating system:

+#### MacOS installation
-On a Mac, this can be installed with:
+On a Mac, you can install SuiteSparse via `brew` by running:
 ```bash
 brew install suite-sparse
 ```